Broccoli pasta is a creamy recipe with tender broccoli florets mashed into a delicious sauce with olive oil, garlic, chili, parmesan, and basil.

 If you are vegan, you can make pasta with broccoli without cheese or use a non-dairy cheese alternative.

-pasta with broccoli in a bowl
+broccoli pasta in a pasta bowl

 How to make broccoli pasta

-Start with the broccoli sauce
+Make the creamy broccoli sauce

-Cut the broccoli into small florets.
-Boil them in a large pot of salted water for 5 minutes or until fork tender but not fully cooked.
+Boil them in a large pot of salted water for 5 minutes or until fork tender.

-boiling the broccoli in water
+boiling the broccoli in lightly salted water

 Take the broccoli out of the water with a slotted spoon (do not discard the water) and add them to the skillet.